Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background/isabelle.typ

   placement: auto,
 ) <vscode1>

 Isabelle consists of multiple different components. #jedit is one such component.
-When we refer to #vscode, we are actually referring to three different Isabelle components: The Isabelle _language server_ which is a part of #scala, Isabelle's own patched _VSCodium_ #footnote[https://vscodium.com/], and the VSCode _extension_ written in TypeScript. #footnote[https://www.typescriptlang.org/] Note in particular that when running #vscode, Isabelle does not actually use a standard distribution of VSCode.
+When we mention #vscode, we are referring to three different Isabelle components: The Isabelle _language server_, which is a part of #scala, Isabelle's own patched _VSCodium_ #footnote[https://vscodium.com/], and the VSCode _extension_ written in TypeScript. #footnote[https://www.typescriptlang.org/] Note in particular that when running #vscode, Isabelle does not use a standard distribution of VSCode.
 Instead, it is a custom VSCodium package.
-VSCodium is a fully open-source distribution of Microsoft's VSCode with some patches to disable telemetry as well as replacing the VSCode branding with that of VSCodium.

-Isabelle adds its own patches on top of VSCodium, in order to add a custom encoding mimicking the functionality of #jedit described in @background:isabelle-symbols, as well as integrating custom Isabelle-specific fonts.
+VSCodium is a fully open-source distribution of Microsoft's VSCode with some patches to disable telemetry and replace the VSCode branding with that of VSCodium.
+Isabelle adds patches on top of VSCodium to add a custom encoding mimicking the functionality of #jedit described in @background:isabelle-symbols and integrating custom Isabelle-specific fonts.
 Since neither adding custom encodings nor including custom fonts is possible from within a VSCode extension, these patches exist instead.

-The concept of output and state panels exist equivalently within #vscode as seen in @vscode1, although it is currently not possible to create multiple panels of the same type.
+The concept of output and state panels exist equivalently within #vscode, as seen in @vscode1, although it is currently not possible to create multiple panels of the same type.

 Generally speaking, the goal of #vscode is to mimic the functionality of #jedit as closely as possible.
-As such, many issues described and solved within this work stem from a discrepancy between the two, and #jedit will often serve as the reference implementation.
+Many issues described and solved within this work stem from a discrepancy between the two, and #jedit will often serve as the reference implementation.